Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Appendixes

-which is reminiscent of the real-time iCoM (riCoM) approach reported in ref. \cite{Yu2022a}.
-However, the scan position-wise contribution is here computed count-by-count using the library, instead of first calculating the local center of mass vector.
+done within a given selection of $\vec{r}_s$-coordinates.
+Importantly, this formulation is the same as used for the real-time iCoM (riCoM) approach reported in ref. \cite{Yu2022a}.
+In comparison, in the GPRI variant, the scan position-wise contribution is computed count-by-count using the library, instead of first calculating the local center of mass vector.